Justice219/gamemaster3-revamped/README.md

 # GameMaster 3 - Advanced Gamemaster Tools for Garry's Mod

+## Steam Workshop Description
+✨ **Welcome to GameMaster 3: Revamped** — the complete creative toolkit for immersive RP events.
+GM3 brings a Lyx 2.0 UI overhaul, smarter rank controls, and dozens of cinematic + utility tools tailored for CWRP, HaloRP, DarkRP, and MRP storytellers.

+### Why GM3?
+- 🎬 Tools crafted specifically for narrative control (cutscenes, puppet master, territory control, blackouts, etc.)
+- 🛠️ Built-in rank management and chat-command builder right inside the UI
+- 🖥️ Modern Lyx 2.0 styling with responsive cards, color pickers, and streamlined navigation

+### Getting Started
+1. 🚀 Install GM3 alongside the Lyx framework, then launch your server/client.
+2. 💬 Type `!gm3` (or use your Lyx bind) to open the panel.
+3. 🔐 As a **Super Admin**, visit **Ranks** to grant access (only Super Admins can add/remove ranks for now).
+4. 🧰 Use **Commands** to build RP chat macros, then explore **Modules** to run tools.

+### Tool Highlights
+- ⚡ **Disable Chat / Disable Lights / Kill Entities / Toggle Flashlights / Lock Doors**
+- 🎥 **Cutscene** (Chromium x64), 📨 **Screen Message**, ⏱️ **Screen Timer**, 🌋 **Screen Shake**
+- ❤️ **Lives**, 🌀 **Levitate**, 👁️ **Player ESP**, 🧹 **Clear Lag**, 🛰️ **OPSAT**, 🌑 **Black Screen**
+- 🧠 **Reality Glitch**, 🕴️ **Puppet Master**, 🛰️ **Territory Control**, 🚀 **Jetpack**, 📏 **Model Size**, and more

+### Chat Commands
+Looking for immersive comms?
+The Commands tab lets you design colored headers, speaker prefixes, and permissions—with a live preview—no Lua editing required.

+### Feature Snapshot
+- 🌓 Sleek Lyx 2.0 UI with dark cards and responsive panels
+- 🛡️ In-game rank editor (Super Admin gated for safety)
+- 🌐 Works across common RP gamemodes and remains open-source
+- 🧠 Backend/networking cleanup for reliability

+### What's New in Revamped
+- 🔄 Full Lyx 2.0 integration
+- 🗯️ Custom chat-command builder
+- 🎚️ Streamlined in-game rank restriction workflow
+- 🧽 Visual polish + backend fixes throughout the toolkit

+_Use this block as your Steam Workshop description so the listing matches the revamped experience.
+The sections below dive into deeper technical documentation._

 A comprehensive suite of creative tools designed specifically for gamemasters running events in SWRP, MRP, and DarkRP servers.
 GM3 provides powerful, non-generic tools that go beyond standard admin functionality to enhance roleplay and event management.

 ## 🎮 Overview